aws/aws-fpga/FAQs.md

 Once you got access to the FPGA Developer AMI, we suggest you read the the README file within the FPGA Developer for more details.

-XXXXX

-**What is the process for creating an AFI?**
+**Q: What is the process for creating an AFI?**

-The AFI process starts by creating Custom Logic code that conforms to the Shell Specification.
-Then, the Custom Logic must be compiled using the Vivado tools to create a Design Checkpoint.
-That Design Checkpoint is submitted to AWS for generating an AFI using the API.
+The AFI process starts by creating Custom Logic code that conforms to the [Shell Specification]((./hdk/docs/AWS_Shell_Interface_Specification.md).
+Then, the Custom Logic must be compiled using the HDK scripts which leverages Vivado tools to create a Design Checkpoint.
+That Design Checkpoint is submitted to AWS for generating an AFI using the `aws ec2 create-fpga-image` API.

-See aws-fpga/hdk/cl and aws-fpga/hdk/cl/examples for more detailed information.

-**Is there any software I need on my instance?**
+**Q: Is there any software I need on my F1 instance that will use the AFI?**

-The required AWS software is the FPGA Management Tool set found in the SDK directory.
+The required AWS software is the [FPGA Management Tool set](./SDK/ManagementTools).
 This software manages loading and clearing AFIs for FPGAs in the instance.
 It also allows developers to retrieve status on the FPGAs from within the instance.

-See the README in aws-fpga/sdk for more details.
+Typically, you will not need the HDK nor any Xilinx vivado tools on F1 instance that using AFIs, unless you want to do in-field debug using Vivado's chipscope.

-**Why do I see error “vivado not found” while running hdk\_setup.sh**
+**Q: Why do I see error “vivado not found” while running hdk_setup.sh*?*

 This is an indication that Xilinx vivado tool set are not installed.
-Try installing the tool, or alternative use AWS FPGA Development AMI available on AWS Marketplace, which comes with pre-installed Vivado toolset and license
+Try installing the tool if you are working on your own environment, or alternative use AWS FPGA Development AMI available on AWS Marketplace, which comes with pre-installed Vivado toolset and license.

+**Q: How can i publish my AFI to AWS Marketplace?**

+First, you should create an AMI that includes the drivers and runtime libraries needed to use the AFI.
+Then you would need to associate one or more of the AFIs you developed to the AMI.
+And lastely, follow the standard flow for publish AMI on AWS marketplace.

+In other words, AFIs are not published directly on AWS marketplace,  rather AFI(s) should be associated with an AMI and the AMI get published.

-**Do AWS Marketplace customers see FPGA source code or a bitstream?**
+**Q: Do AWS Marketplace customers see FPGA source code or a bitstream?**

 Neither: AWS Marketplace customers that pick up an AMI with with one our more AFIs associated with it will not see any source code nor bitstream.
 Marketplace customers actually have permission to use the AFI but not permission to see its code.
 The only reference to the AFI is through the AFI ID.
-The Customer would call fpga-local-load-image with the correct AFI ID for that Marketplace offering, which will result in AWS loading the AFI into the FPGA.
+The Customer would call fpga-local-load-image with the correct AFI ID for that Marketplace offering, which will result in **AWS loading the AFI into the FPGA** in sideband and without sending the AFI code through the customer's instance.
 No FPGA internal design code is exposed.

-**Why did my example job run and die without generating a DCP file?**
+**Q: Why did my example job run and die without generating a DCP file?**

 The error message below indicates that you ran out of memory.
-Restart your instance with a different instance type that has 8GiB or more.
+Restart your instance with a different instance type that has 32GiB or more.

 Finished applying 'set_property' XDC Constraints : Time (s): cpu = 00:06:26 ;
 elapsed = 00:08:59 .
 Memory (MB): peak = 4032.184 ; gain = 3031.297 ; free physical = 1285 ; free virtual = 1957
 /opt/Xilinx/Vivado/2016.3/bin/loader: line 164:  8160 Killed                  "$RDI_PROG" "$@"
 Parent process (pid 8160) has died.
 This helper process will now exit

-**Can I bring my own bitstream for loading on an F1 FPGA?**
+**Q: Can I bring my own bitstream for loading on an F1 FPGA?**

 No. There is no mechanism for loading a bitstream directly onto the FPGAs of an F1 instance.
 All Custom Logic bitstreams are loaded onto the FPGA by AWS.
 Developers create an AFI by creating a Vivado Design Checkpoint (DCP) and submitting that DCP to AWS.
 AWS creates the final AFI and bitstream from that DCP and returns an AFI ID for referencing that AFI.

-**Do I need to interface to the AWS Shell?**
+**Q: Do I need to interface to the AWS Shell?**

 Yes.
 The only interface to PCIe and the instance CPU is through the AWS shell.
 The AWS Shell is included in all F1 FPGAs.
 There is no option to run the F1 FPGA without the Shell.
+The Shell takes care of the non-differentiating heavy lefting like PCIe tuning, FPGA I/O assigment, power and thermal management, and runtimr health monitoring.

-**Can I generate my bitstream locally?**
+**Q: Can I generate my bitstream on my own desktop/server (not on AWS cloud)?**

-Yes, local tools can be used to develop the DCP needed for creating an AFI.
-The HDK can be downloaded from GitHub and run on any local machine.
+Yes, on-premise tools can be used to develop the (Design checkpoint) DCP needed for creating an AFI.
+The developer needs to download HDK can be downloaded from GitHub and run on any local machine.

-If a Developer uses local tools, the exact tool version specified in the HDK and FPGA Developer AMI will need to be used.
-Note that AWS does not provide support for generating a bitstream and testing that bitstream.
+If a Developer uses local tools and license, the exact Xilinx Vivado tool version specified in the HDK and FPGA Developer AMI will need to be use.

-**Do I need to get a Xilinx license to generate an AFI?**
+**Q: Do I need to get a Xilinx license to generate an AFI?**

-No, if the Developer uses the FPGA Developer AMI, Xilinx licenses for simulation and DCP generation are included.
+If the Developer uses the FPGA Developer AMI, Xilinx licenses for simulation, encryption, SDAccel and DCP generation are included.
 Ingestion of a DCP to generate an AFI is handled by AWS.
 No license is needed for DCP to AFI generation.
 If a local machine is used for development, the Developer is responsible for obtaining any necessary licenses.
 AWS only directly support cloud development using the AWS Developer AMI.

-**Does AWS provide local development boards?**
+**Q: Does AWS provide actual FPGA boards for on-premise developer?**

-No. AWS supports a cloud-only development model and provides the necessary elements for doing 100% cloud development.
+No. AWS supports a cloud-only development model and provides the necessary elements for doing 100% cloud development including Virtual JTAG (Vivado ChipScope), Emulated LED and Emulated DIP-switch.
 No development board is provided for on-premise development.

-**Which HDL languages are supported?**
+**Q: Which HDL languages are supported?**

-Verilog and HVDL are both supported in the FPGA Developer AMI and in generating a DCP.
+For RTL level development: Verilog and VHDL are both supported in the FPGA Developer AMI and in generating a DCP.
 The Xilinx Vivado tools and simulator support mixed mode simulation of Verilog and VHDL.
 The AWS Shell is written in Verilog.
 Support for mixed mode simulation may vary if Developers use other simulators.
 Check your simulator documentation for Verilog/VHDL/System Verilog support.

-**What simulators are supported?**
+**Q: What RTL simulators are supported?**

 The FPGA Developer AMI has built-in support for the Xilinx XSIM simulator.
-All licensing and software for XSIM is included in the Developer AMI when launched.
-Support for other simulators is included through the bring-your-own license in the license manager for the Developer AMI.
+All licensing and software for XSIM is included in the
+FPGA Developer AMI when launched.

+Support for other simulators is included through the bring-your-own license in the license manager for the FPGA Developer AMI.
 AWS tests the HDK with Synopsys VCS, Mentor Questa/ModelSim, and Cadence Incisive.
-Licenses for these simulators must be acquired by the Developer.
+Licenses for these simulators must be acquired by the Developer and not available with AWS FPGA Developer AMI.

-**Is OpenCL and/or SDAccel Supported?**
+**Q: Is OpenCL and/or SDAccel Supported?**

 Yes.
-OpenCL is supported through either the Xilinx SDAccel tool or any SDAccel tool capable of generating RTL supported by the Xilinx Vivado synthesis tool.
+OpenCL is supported through either the Xilinx SDAccel tool or any OpenCL tool capable of generating RTL supported by the Xilinx Vivado synthesis tool.
 There is a branch in the AWS SDK tree for SDAccel.
 Note that during the Preview period, SDAccel may not be available.

-**Can I use High Level Synthesis (HLS) Tools to generate an AFI?**
+**Q: Can I use High Level Synthesis (HLS) Tools to generate an AFI?**

 Yes.
 Vivado HLS and SDAccel are directly supported through the FPGA Developer AMI.
 Any HLS tool that generates compatible Verilog or VHDL for Vivado input can also be used for writing in HLS.

-**Do I need to design for a specific power envelope?**
+**Q: Do I need to design for a specific power envelope?**

 Yes, the design scripts provided in the HDK include checks for power consumption that exceeds the allocated power for the Custom Logic region.
 Developers do not need to include design considerations for DRAM, Shell, or Thermal.
 AWS includes the design considerations for those as part of providing the power envelop for the CL region.

-**Is a simulation model of the AWS Shell available?**
+**Q: Is a simulation model of the AWS Shell available?**

 Yes.
 The HDK includes a simulation model for the AWS shell.
-See the HDK/common tree for more information on the Shell simulation model.
+See the [HDK common tree](./hdk/common/verif) for more information on the Shell simulation model.

-**What example CL designs are provided in the HDK?**

-There are two example designs provided in the HDK.
-There is a hello\_world example that accepts reads and writes from an F1 instance.
-There is a cl\_simple example that expands on hello\_world by adding traffic generation to DRAM.
-Both examples are found in the hdk/cl/examples directory.

-**What resources within the FPGA does the AWS Shell consume?**
+**Q: What resources within the FPGA does the AWS Shell consume?**

-The Shell consumes 20% of the F1 FPGA resources.
-The nature of partial reconfiguration consumes all resources (BRAM, URAM, Logic Elements, DSP, etc) in the partition allocated for the AWS Shell.
+The Shell consumes about 20% of the FPGA resources, and that includes the PCIe Gen3 X16, a DMA engine, A DRAM controller interface, chipscope and other health monitoring and image loading logic.
 No modifications to the Shell or the partition pins between the Shell and the CL are possible by the Developer.

-**What IP blocks are provided in the HDK?**
+**Q: What IP blocks are provided in the HDK?**

-The HDK includes IP for the Shell and DDR controllers.
-Inside the Shell, there is a PCIe interface, the Xilinx XDMA Engine, and one DDR controller.
-These blocks are only accessible via the AXI interfaces defined by the Shell interface.
-There are IP blocks for DDR controllers, enabling up to 3 additional DDR interfaces instantiated by the Developer in the CL region.
+The HDK includes IP for the Shell and DRAM interface controllers.
+Inside the Shell, there is a PCIe interface, the a DMA Engine, and one DRAM interface controller.
+These blocks are only accessible via the AXI interfaces defined by the Shell-CL interface.
+There are IP blocks for the other DRAM interfaces, enabling up to 3 additional DRAM interfaces instantiated by the Developerin the CL region.
 Future versions of the HDK will include IP for the FPGA Link interface.

-**Can I use other IP blocks from Xilinx or other 3^rd^ parties?**
+**Q: Can I use other IP blocks from Xilinx or other 3rd parties?**

 Yes.
-Developers are free to use any IP blocks within the CL region that can be utilized by Vivado to create a Partial Reconfiguration region.
+Developers are free to use any IP blocks within the CL region.
+Those can be 3rd party IP or IP available in Vivado IP catalog.

-Note that AWS does not provide direct support for IP blocks not contained in the HDK.
+*Note that AWS does not provide direct support for IP blocks not contained in the HDK.*

-**What OS can run on the F1 instance?**
+**Q: What OS can run on the F1 instance?**

-Amazon Linux is supported directly on F1.
+Amazon Linux and CentOS 7 are supported and tested on AWS EC2 F1 instance.
 Developers can utilize the source code in the SDK directory to compile other variants of Linux for use on F1.
 Windows is not supported on F1.

-**What support exists for host DMA?**
+**Q: What support exists for host DMA?**

 There are two mechanisms for host DMA between the instance CPU and the FPGA.
 The first is the Xilinx XDMA engine.
 This engine is included in